iptmh/data-structures-and-algorithms/code-challenges/lab11/README.md

 Define a method called isEmpty that takes no argument, and returns a boolean indicating whether or not the queue is empty.

 ## Approach & Efficiency
+For push and enqueue, set up a new node, add it by setting it to be the new top or new front For pop and dequeue, set the second node from top/front to become the top/front For peek, just return the value of the top/front node for isEmpty, throw an error if there is no top node or front/rear node

 Big O:
 Stack